carolineec/informative-drawings/README.md

 Because the model can start making grayscale photos after some training, it is recommended to save model checkpoints frequently by adding the flag `--save_epoch_freq 1`.

-### Depth Data
+### Depth Maps

 For training, geometry supervision requires depth maps for the dataset of photographs.
-To create psuedo-ground truth depth maps we rely on a pretrained model from [Boosting Monocular Depth Estimation Models to High-Resolution via Content-Adaptive Multi-Resolution Merging](http://yaksoy.github.io/highresdepth/).
+To produce psuedo-ground truth depth maps we rely on a pretrained model from [Boosting Monocular Depth Estimation Models to High-Resolution via Content-Adaptive Multi-Resolution Merging](http://yaksoy.github.io/highresdepth/).

 ## Citation